chaos-mesh/rfcs/text/2020-10-22-authn-and-authz-on-chaos-dashboard.md

 System administrators could also create their own roles, for advanced permission control.

+### Advantages

+- This solution depends on kubernetes rbac, reducing many logics for permission management.
+- System administrators could change each user's permission as their requirements, it's very flexible.
+- Using kubernetes rbac could also restrict permission with `kubectl`.

 ## Drawbacks

 - This solution need chaos-dashboard has permission about create/get/update/delete